IAmZero247/SQL_Learning/PLSQL/PLSQL_05_ControlStructures.md

 # Control Statements

-1. If , else if  and if else
+1. If , Else If  and If Else
 2. Case Expression And Case Expression
 3. Basic Loop (Do While)
 4. While Loop